-Additionally, the District misreported the enrollment data of 53 students.
+Auditors determined that the District misreported the enrollment data of 69 students.
 According to ARS § 15-901 and ADE guidelines, ADM is based on the first 100 days of the school year, using the enrollment date and the withdrawal date of the student.
-Further, A.R.S. § 15- 901 states that a student with 10 consecutive unexcused absences must be withdrawn and beginning in FY2019, School Finance Manual (G) states that students who have reached the 10% threshold for cumulative absences and incur 10 or more consecutive absences will generate non-fundable ADM intervals.
-The District incorrectly reported the entry/exit dates of 25 students, the calendar for 16 students, generated a non-fundable interval for four students, did not withdraw four students with 10 or more absences and four students were reported to ADE that did not attend.
+Further, A.R.S. § 15- 901 states that a student with 10 consecutive unexcused absences must be withdrawn.
+The District incorrectly reported the entry/exit dates for 33 students, did not withdraw 18 students with 10 or more absences, 15 students were reported but not funded due to a District error, and three students were reported to ADE that did not attend.

-The District also misreported nine students as being homebound.
+The District also misreported four students as being homebound.
 According to ARS § 15-901, a homebound student must be certified by a medical doctor as being unable to attend regular classes for a period of not less than three school months during a school year.
 A homebound student can be counted as in attendance for each day in a week where at least four hours of instruction were provided.
-However, the District incorrectly reported the nine students as being homebound without the proper certification and did not provide at least four hours of instruction.
+However, the District incorrectly reported the four students as being homebound without the proper certification or did not provide at least four hours of instruction a week.

-Furthermore, the District incorrectly claimed the enrollment of 23 preschool students.
-According to A.R.S. § 15- 901, preschool student must receive at least three hundred sixty minutes of instruction per week.
-However, 23 preschool students only received IEP services, and were not enrolled in a preschool program.
-Therefore, they did not qualify for funding.
+Furthermore, the District incorrectly claimed the enrollment of one preschool student.
+According to ARS § 15-901, a preschool student must receive at least three hundred sixty minutes of instruction per week.
+However, one preschool student only received IEP services, and was not enrolled in a preschool program.
+Therefore, they did not qualify for state funding.

-In the future, the District must ensure it complies with statute and ADE guidelines to properly report FTE, student enrollments, homebound students and preschool students.
+In the future, the District must ensure it complies with statute and ADE guidelines to properly report student enrollments, homebound students and preschool students.